Michael Holding: West Indies rampant

 Holding opened the bowling for West Indies with Andy Roberts in 33 Tests, and the pair became a feared bowling partnership.
 They claimed 216 wickets at an average of 25.27 runs each, making them one of the most successful new ball partnerships of all time.
-Despite comparatively modest batting talent, Holding holds the record for the most sixes in a Test career for any player with fewer than 1,000 career runs.
-He hit 36 sixes in his Test career, placing him at 32 in the all-time list.
-Remarkably, almost a quarter of his total Test runs came by way of sixes.

 In 2009, Rudi Webster said "It is difficult to overestimate how much the players in [the West Indies team led by Clive Lloyd] were admired and idolised on the cricket field.
 And off the field they were loved and respected for the manner in which they conducted themselves and for the role they played as outstanding ambassadors."
 The Federation of International Cricketers' Associations inaugurated a Hall of Fame in 1999 and Holding was inducted into it.
 The FICA Hall of Fame ended in 2003, but all the inductees were given official recognition when they were included in the ICC's Hall of Fame on its inauguration in 2009.